Jim Cairns: Early days

 Cairns resigned from the force in 1944.
 Thereafter, he was, successively, as a tutor and lecturer in the Australian Army, and a senior lecturer in economic history, at the University of Melbourne.
 He was a knowledgeable economist and was considered a socialist.
 In 1946 he applied to join the Communist Party, but was rejected.

 Following that rejection, Cairns joined the Labor Party (ALP) and became active in its left wing.
 By that time, the Victorian branch of the ALP had been infiltrated by the anti-communists, predominantly Catholic, Industrial Groups ("Groupers"), associated with Archbishop Mannix and B. A. Santamaria.
 Cairns became a leading opponent of the Groupers.

 In 1955, when the federal Labor leader, H. V. Evatt, attacked the Groupers, precipitating a major split in the Labor Party, Cairns sided with Evatt.
 At the 1955 election, Cairns stood for the ALP for the working-class seat of Yarra, in the House of Representatives, held by the leading Grouper, Stan Keon.
 In what Cairns has been quoted as saying was "... the most active and intense and vigorous election campaign that's ever been run in Australia", Cairns was elected and held Yarra until 1969, when the electorate was abolished at a redistribution.

 He shifted to the electorate of Lalor in Melbourne's western and south-western suburbs.
 The seat had been in Labor hands since its creation in 1949, and prior to 1969, it also included areas north of and outside of Melbourne.
 It had been won by the Liberal candidate Mervyn Lee in 1966, as part of that year's pro-Liberal landslide.
 However, the same redistribution prior to the 1969 election had shrunk Lalor to a quarter of its size in south-west Melbourne, wiped out the party's majority and gave Labor a notional majority of six per cent.
-Lee made an unsuccessful transfer for the seat of Bendigo which had replaced part of Lalor.
+Lee made an unsuccessful attempt to transfer to the seat of Bendigo which had replaced part of Lalor.
 Cairns easily won Lalor with a healthy swing.